LukaB25/Foodie-Society/README.md

 - In the beginning of the project I have decided I will not create a separate page for the gallery, but upon starting with the form.html page I have decided to try something I was completely unsure if it will be possible and how will I manage to succeed at creating.
 I have decided that I will try my best to create my vision.

-- First I created a gallery, consisting of 12 images, for a help and reference I used the previous lessons and rewatched the Love Running gallery videos.
+- First I created a gallery, consisting of various images, for a help and reference I used the previous lessons and rewatched the Love Running gallery videos.
 I made sure that all of the images were overlapping and that they were in a good position.

 - Once the gallery was finished I started creating to form, after revisiting the original forms lessons I started creating the code and slowly it was coming together, but it was still not overlapping on top of the gallery.
 Couple of google searches later I have realised what was I missing.
 I forgot to place a **position:relative** onto the gallery and **position:absolute**, as soon as I added the code, the form overlapped on top of the created gallery.
 I decided to add couple of **hover** animations and finish the form page.